NaserParhizkar/docs/source/includes/_request.md

   <pre><code class="highlight javascript">OAuth.popup(provider).then(function(oauthResult) {
   return oauthResult.get('/me');
 }).then(function(data) {
-  //data is the result of the request to /me }).fail(function(err) {
+  // data is the result of the request to /me }).fail(function(err) {
-  //handle an error
+  // handle an error
 });</code></pre>
 </div>